VersatileVats/ReferMedi/README.md

 5. Making a completely responsive web app that looks great on every screen size

-##What have we made before?
-Around 4 to 5 days back, we started working on this project.
-But at that point in time, we only added the **hospital entity** which can refer the patients and also manage their records effectively.
-So, in the GitHub repo, you can see that our previous work is contained within the hospital folder and some files from the utilities folder.

-##What have we made this weekend?
+##What have I made this weekend?
-You can see through the video itself, that we have provided the video in which you can only see the **hospital's functionalities**.
-This weekend, we did the following things:
+This weekend, I did the following things:

 1️⃣ Made a dynamic and interactive landing page for the website (play.html) page which has many sections.
 But the main highlight of the page is the **find out section**